nohernan/W-EAM_Cifar10/README.md

 The script ``run_first.sh`` trains the autoencoder and classifier, obtains the features of all data and runs experiment 1 of the paper for the memory sizes ``m``: 64, 128, 256, 512 and 1024.
 The system saves output files in the corresponding ``runs-m`` folder.
 The file ``mem_params.csv`` with the values of the parameters _iota_, _kappa_, _xi_, and _sigma_ must exists in such ``runs-m`` folders before the execution.

 The code in ``mcols_stdev.py`` computes the mean and standard deviation of the precision, the recall and the entropy of the memories for all number of columns and rows according to experiment 1.
-We analyse the metrics to determine the optimal memory size: 1024x16.
+We analyse these metrics to determine the optimal memory size: 1024x16.

 In order to run the remaining experiments, we classify the test data added with noise and choose random images of each class using the code in ``noised_classif.py`` and ``choose.py``, respectively.
 The output of ``choose.py`` is ``chosen.csv`` containing the ids of the images shown in the paper.
 Such ``csv`` file is copied to the ``runs-1024`` folder.